Byzantine Secular Boxes -- A digital catalogue/website

 Role: Student apprentices will help me create a website based on a template.
 The work calls for basic image-processing techniques in Adobe Photoshop (such as saving, renaming in bulk, cropping, light editing, etc.).
 The skills learned in this project are highly transferrable.

-For students of the middle ages or art, the project will help build skills in the digital humanities.
+The project helps build skills in the digital humanities.

-Qualifications: Required: 1)some familiarity with Adobe Photo Shop or willingness to learn the basic functions 2) willingness to learn imaging software programs as needed.
+Qualifications: Required: 1)some familiarity with Adobe Photo Shop or willingness to learn the basic functions 2) willingness to learn imaging software programs as needed 3) willingness to work in teams.

-A plus: some experience with the Adobe suite.
+A plus: experience with the Adobe suite or website design.

 Hours: 3-5 hrs